 The King’s statement surprises the righteous, because they don’t remember ever seeing him in need or helpinghHim.
 So, they ask him when they did these things (Matthew 25:37-39).

 “And the King will answer them, ‘Truly, I say to you, as you did it to one of the least of these my brothers, you did it to me’” (Matthew 25:40).

-So, when you look at someone who is homeless, see Jesus.
-Respond to him as you would respond to Jesus.
-Give to her as you would give to Jesus.
+So, when you look at people who are homeless, see Jesus.
+Respond to them as you would respond to Jesus.
+Give to them as you would give to Jesus.